Marijuana Grow Cases in Minnesota

 – Humpty Dumpty

-This is the kind of irrationality the drug prohibitionists have put into Minnesota law.
-Should we allow a person to be convicted of a crime on a technicality?
-Should we allow a person’s life to be ruined by overreaching, nonsense laws?
+Should we allow criminal conviction of a person on a technicality?
+Should we allow the government to ruin a person’s life with overreaching, nonsense laws?

-In the meantime, Minnesota Marijuana Lawyer Thomas C Gallagher is here to help people busted for growing in the final days.
+In the meantime, Minnesota Marijuana Grow Defense Attorney Thomas C Gallagher is here to help people busted for growing in the last days.